mellaurie/DLC-Help/pages/02.online-learning-on-ramp/03.running-a-session/04.conferencing/04.zoom-bomb/docs.md

 Zoom is a synchronous (live) web conferencing tool that is fantastic for fostering meaningful instructor-student and student-student interactions.
 It is being used by many faculty to assist them with a smooth transition to temporary remote teaching and learning.

 However, in this time of disruption, there has been an increased likelihood that you may have uninvited attendees show up in your meetings and deliberately try to derail it.
 During the COVID-19 period, educators are reporting incidents of “Zoom-bombing” or “Zoom trolls.”
-The following four tips are provided to help you continue with your synchronous instruction in Zoom without the burden of uninvited attendees.
+The following six tips are provided to help you continue with your synchronous instruction in Zoom without the burden of uninvited attendees.

 ## If you use Zoom, you are encouraged to follow tips 1-3: